igorwolfs/RF-simulations/MSL/regular_msl/notes.md

 Make sure to shift the excitation far enough away from the measurement probes to ensure
 - The excitation signal has enough time to settle into its steady state.
 There might be spurious modes or non-uniform fields appearing due to the excitation which we don't want to measure.
 - There might be reflections interacting with the excitation, which might leads to weird voltage signals.

+## End conditions
+When no end conditions are passed, the signal increases to infinity.
+So make sure to always add a number of timesteps, high enough to fulfill the simulation, and low enough to make sure the simulation doesn't diverge.

+One of the reasons this happens might be because there are not enough energy-dissipating mechanisms present in the simulation.

+### How to choose the end condition
+Check when the simulation's MSL-energy level becomes pretty uniform, and make sure to stop the simulation at that point.
+Another option is to run the simulation once to check when the energy drops to its lowest point and then run it again until that point.